GBouffard/Thermostat_Kanishk_Guillaume/README.md

 This is the Thermostat tutorial from Week 5 Makers Academy.
 The goal was to create a simple digital thermostat, using JavaScript, test-driven with Jasmine and using jQuery to interact with the HTML page.

 ![](https://github.com/makersacademy/course/raw/master/images/thermostat.png)

 This tutorial was done in pair-programming between [Guillaume](https://github.com/GBouffard) and [Kanishk](https://github.com/kanishkwalia)

 Objectives of exercise
 ----
-To learn about Javascriot, Jasmine and JQuery.
+To learn about Javascript, Jasmine and JQuery.

 Technologies used
 ----